Jane Baxter: Early life

 Baxter was born as Feodora Kathleen Alice Forde in Bremen, Germany to an Anglo-Irish naval engineer father and a German mother of noble background, Hedwig von Dieskau.
 The family castle lies on the outskirts of Halle in Saxony-Anhalt.
 Hedwig had been lady-in-waiting to Princess Charlotte, sister of Kaiser Wilhelm II.
 Feodora was named after Charlotte's daughter, Princess Feodora of Saxe-Meiningen, who committed suicide in 1945.
+Feodora's father passed away when she was just six months old, leaving her to be raised by Dieskau along with an elder sister and younger brother.
+The sisters would both attend the Italia Conti School in Woking, England.

 Career

 Feodora Forde came to London at the age of six and studied acting at the Italia Conti Academy.
-She made her debut on the London stage at the age of 15 at the Adelphi Theatre in 1925 as an urchin in a short-lived musical, Love's Prisoner.
+She made her debut on the London stage at the age of 15 at the Adelphi Theatre in 1925 as an urchin in a short-lived musical, Love's Prisoner, alongside her brother-in-law, Harry Welchman.
 Her breakthrough occurred in 1928 when she substituted as Peter Pan for Jean Forbes-Robertson, whom she understudied.
-On the advice of the play's author, J. M. Barrie, Feodora changed her name to Jane Baxter.
+On the advice of the play's author, J. M. Barrie, Feodora changed her name to Jane Baxter which led to him affectionately calling her his "stage god-daughter".
 She was spotted by the writer Ian Hay, who suggested her for the lead in A Damsel in Distress, a play he had written with P. G. Wodehouse.

 She made her screen debut in 1930 in a B-movie, Bed and Breakfast, and acted in a succession of films in the 1930s, most famously Blossom Time with Richard Tauber in 1934.
 She also performed in several West End shows and in 1935 she joined the repertory company at the Liverpool Playhouse.
 Here the leading actor was Michael Redgrave who found her "a delightful actress"; she would become his daughter Vanessa's godmother.
 She had further success in London in 1937 with George and Margaret which ran for two years and in 1947 she co-starred on Broadway with John Gielgud and Margaret Rutherford in The Importance of Being Earnest, in which she played Cicely Cardew.
 Another classic role in 1948 was Viola in Twelfth Night at the Old Vic, which was the stage directing debut of Alec Guinness.

 After a year's run in Dial M for Murder in 1952, she continued to work in the theatre for 20 years her last West End appearance being in A Voyage Round My Father, which co-starred her old friend, Michael Redgrave.
 Baxter's television work included plays and series such as Upstairs, Downstairs.
 Her last appearance was in the documentary Missing Believed Lost (1992), in which Sir John Mills also appeared.

 Personal life

 Baxter married Clive Dunfee, the racing driver, in 1930 and witnessed his death in a race at Brooklands two years later.
 In 1939, she married Arthur Montgomery, a businessman, with whom she had two daughters and one son.
-One daughter married James Dugdale, 2nd Baron Crathorne, until 2014 Lord Lieutenant of North Yorkshire.